_edited.jpg)

 On page 96, Parallax creates an outfit for herself mimicking the one worn by Lexia.

-I drew inspiration in how to reveal Parallax's mental state from the TV show: Criminal Minds.
+Inspiration in how to reveal Parallax's mental state came from the TV show: Criminal Minds.

 The word Grimalkin mans "old female cat", first introduced in the novel: Lexia's Legacy.